State faults officers’ use of force against ICE detainees

 “This callous disregard for the well-being of immigration detainees is unacceptable and must be addressed through the significant reforms we outline in our report,” Healey said in a statement.

-The sheriff’s office did not immediately comment on the report.
+The sheriff’s office said it stands by its response and is awaiting results of a “truly independent investigation” by federal immigration officials.
+It called Healey‘s report a “politically motivated stunt” meant to demonize law enforcement officers.

+The report “is littered with baseless allegations and assumptions, and was clearly written and released to advance her long-documented anti-ICE, pro-illegal immigrant political agenda,” the sheriff’s office said in a statement.

 A federal immigration official previously applauded the handling of the case, saying the sheriff’s office “responded rapidly and professionally to de-escalate a volatile situation, limiting injuries and further damage to the facility and restoring order.”

 Healey‘s investigation focused on a May 1 altercation involving 25 inmates at a wing reserved for detainees being held for U.S. Immigration and Customs Enforcement.
 After 10 showed symptoms of COVID-19, officers sought to remove them from the wing and isolate them until they tested negative for the virus.